 You also want to understand, fully, what your contract states as it relates to pandemics, cancelations, and refunds.

 Force majeure clauses are not as easy to invoke as you might think.
-According to legal experts, you need to show evidential proof that you tried to find an alternative to fulfilling your contract—and that's not always so easy to prove in the court of law
+According to legal experts, you need to show evidential proof that you tried to find an alternative to fulfilling your contract—and that's not always so easy to prove in a court of law

 I'll leave this to the legal experts to explain better.
 There is a webinar resource below for you to check out from Paige Griffith, a lawyer for online businesses.
 Her presentation was fantastic and answers all your legal questions about coronavirus and your contract.